 When choosing the best colors for graphs, you can choose depending on what mood you want to set for your audience.
 Data storytelling techniques can help you decide on colors that enhance your narrative.
 Blue can be appropriate if you want to set a soothing mood.

-It is essential to consider your target audience’s background and culture when choosing the best colors for graphs, including when creating a Mekko Chart.
+It is essential to consider your target audience’s background and culture when choosing the colors for data visualization, including when creating a Mekko Chart.
 Various cultures perceive colors differently, so selecting the right color scheme can enhance the chart’s effectiveness and clarity.

-Let’s use the example of the table below.
+Let’s use the example of the table below to explore the best chart colors for clear and effective data visualization.

 Earnings Source | Revenue | Proceeds | Expenses | Departments | Outflows | Amount |